 Helping Keep Indiana Interstates Safe

-If you driven on Indiana interstates chances are you have seen Hoosier Helpers at work.
+If you've driven on Indiana interstates chances are you have seen Hoosier Helpers at work.
 Hoosier Helpers patrol interstates, assist motorists, and keep highways safe by performing the following services:

 - Changing flat tires